xx-liu-2244/CV_logo_detection/README.md

 ```
 Installing with pip should automatically download all the required module versions, however if there are still issues, manually download the dependencies from [requirements.txt](https://github.com/xx-liu-2244/CV_logo_detection/blob/main/requirements.txt).<br />
 * Moreover, in order to run Detecto, there are also more technical requirements, such as: <br />
-	- The annotations file in .csv has to be structured with the following header:  *filename, height, width, class, xmin, ymin, xmax, ymax, image_id* <br />
+	- The annotations file in .csv has to be structured with the following header:  <br />
+		>filename, height, width, class, xmin, ymin, xmax, ymax, image_id<br />
 	- the model must run in GPU <br />

 **2. Train Test Split**